gnukeith/Brave-Hardening-Guide/README.md

 <h3 align="center">5.
 Wallet/Crypto - Settings</h3>

+### Brave Wallet and Brave Rewards

+#### **Brave Wallet:**
+- **What It Is:** A built-in cryptocurrency wallet integrated into the Brave browser.
+- **Function:** Allows you to store, manage, and send cryptocurrencies directly from your browser.
+It supports various digital assets and is designed to work seamlessly with Brave’s privacy features.

+#### **Brave Rewards:**
+- **What It Is:** A program that lets you earn Basic Attention Tokens (BAT) by viewing privacy-respecting ads.
+- **Function:** You can earn BAT for opting into ads and use these tokens to support content creators or redeem them.
+It’s a way to get rewarded for your attention while maintaining privacy.

 *brave://settings/web3*

 **These are the default settings except for "Automatically lock Brave Wallet" which is set by default to 10 min**